celestiaorg/celestia-app/specs/src/specs/data_structures.md

 - The remaining [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_ID_BYTES`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants) `-` 1 to 10 bytes (if this is the first share of a sequence) `-` [`SHARE_RESERVED_BYTES`](./consensus.md#constants) bytes are transactions, intermediate state roots, or evidence data depending on the namespace of ths share.
 Each transaction, intermediate state root, or evidence is prefixed with a [varint](https://developers.google.com/protocol-buffers/docs/encoding) of the length of that unit.
 - If there is insufficient transaction, intermediate state root, or evidence data to fill the share, the remaining bytes are filled with `0`.

-First share in a sequence:<br>
+First share in a sequence:

 ![fig: compact start share.](./figures/compact_start_share.svg)

 where reserved bytes would be `14` encoded as an unsigned varint (`[0b1110, 0b0]`).

-Continuation share in a sequence:<br>
+Continuation share in a sequence:

 ![fig: compact continuation share.](./figures/compact_continuation_share.svg)

 where reserved bytes would be `80` encoded as an unsigned varint (`[0b1010000, 0b0]`).